-It can be used in a variety of ways, including:
+You can use these in a variety of ways, including:

 - using an equal amount of compost/castings to garden soil to make potting mix

-- digging the compost/castings into the top 4-6 inches of soil in your garden beds before planting
+- digging the compost/castings into the top 10-15 centimetres of soil in your garden beds before planting

 - digging the compost/castings into your established garden beds, taking care to keep it away from plant stems